DCC-EX/dcc-ex.github.io/docs/ex-rail/getting-started.rst

    START(12) // send loco off along route 12
    FOLLOW(99) // keep doing this for another launch

 The READ_LOCO reads the loco address from the PROG track and the current route takes on that loco.
-By altering the script slightly and adding another sensor, it’s possible to detect which way the loco sets off and switch the code logic to send it in the correct direction by using the INVERT_DIRECTION instruction so that this locos FWD and REV commands are reversed. (easily done with diesels!)
+By altering the script slightly and adding another sensor, it's possible to detect which way the loco sets off and switch the code logic to send it in the correct direction by using the INVERT_DIRECTION instruction so that this locos FWD and REV commands are reversed. (easily done with diesels!)

 Roster entries
 ==============